 From time to time, students are photographed, videotaped, and/or interviewed by school district staff and/or representatives of outside news media agencies for the purpose of student achievement recognition or to inform the community of school district activities, events, programs, and/or other considerations.

-Parents who do not want their children’s name, age, grade, photograph, statements, or achievements included in school district publications (such as booklets, brochures, newsletters, and the school district calendar) or appearing on the district Web site, must contact the school principal.
+Parents who do not want their children’s name, age, grade, photograph, statements, or achievements included in school district publications (such as booklets, brochures, newsletters, and the school district calendar) or appearing on the district website, must complete this Student Publicity Restriction Request Form and contact the school principal.